dfinity/candid/tools/didc/config.md

 * `range = Some [-300, 300]`, specifies the range for all integer types.
 If omitted or invalid, we use the full integer range.
 * `width = Some 10`, specifies the maximal length for `vec` and `text`.
 If omitted, we estimate the length based on the size of the vector element.
 * `text = Some "ascii"`, specifies the kind of text we want to generate for `text`.
 If omitted, it generates random utf8 text.
 The implemented kinds are "ascii", "emoji", as well as some words from the `fake` crate: "name", "name.cn", "company", "country", "path", and "bs".
-* `value = Some "record {}"`, specifies a fixed value in Candid textual form.
+* `value = Some ["null", "opt 42"]`, specifies a list of Candid values to choose from.
 It will be type checked against the expected type.
 * `depth = Some 10`, specifies the maximal depth for the Candid value.
 For recursive types, it only applies to the first occurance of the type selector.
 The depth bound is a soft limit.
 * `size = Some 10`, specifies the maximal size for the Candid value.
 For recursive types, it only applies to the first occurance of the type selector.
 The size bound is a soft limit.